jordanalexandermeyer/product/spec/pages/product_page/convert/features/information.md

 - Description: Product type
 - Value: enum + logo
-  - ↔️ Convert
+  - <> Convert
-  - 🟧 Simple
-  - ♻️ Refi

-#### Bond name and address
+#### Convert name and address

-- Description: The name of the bond token.
+- Description: The logo and name of the Convert token.
 Next to the name should be a link to the contract on etherscan
-- Value: UNI CONVERT 07AUG2022 (USDC)

-#### Issuer

-- Description: This is the creator of the auction and issuer of debt
-- Value: image and name of org
-  - Ex: 🦄 Uniswap
+- Value: 🦄 Uniswap Convert

 #### Supply